blawton/long-island-sound-gpr/README.md

 3. lon_min= -72.592354875000
 4. lon_max = -71.811481513000

-The threshold for an accurate temperature map in this window appears to be the number of continuos monitoring stations in the sound, which makes sense as without the sample size provided by data coming in at least on a daily basis, a gaussian process is not a well-chosen model.
+The threshold for an accurate temperature map in this window appears to be the number of continuous monitoring stations in the sound, which makes sense as without the sample size provided by data coming in at least on a daily basis, a gaussian process is not a well-chosen model.

 ## 3. Production Model